linarchabibulin/aaaClone/README.md

 	[[AdformTrackingSDK sharedInstance] startTrackingWithTrackingId:your_developer_id withView:your_main_controller_view]];

-your_developer_id - Adform provided developer id
+your_developer_id - Adform provided developer id.
 your_main_controller_view - view of a controller, that is always accessible during apps life time.

 ## 4. Sending information requests manually